To My Rainbow Baby in Times of Trouble,

 Romans 8:18 NIV says, “I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.”
 The CSB translation of the same verse says, “For I consider that the sufferings of this present time are not worth comparing with the glory that is going to be revealed to us.”
 Do you see the difference between the two?
 At the worst time in my life, I preferred the version that ended with “to us.”
 I wanted glory to be revealed to me, and it was, but not in the way I imagined or hoped.
 Now, on the other side of that particular bout of suffering (oh yes, there will be more), I understand and prefer the version that ends with “in us.”
 I see how God worked through those times to change me in a way that positively impacts every aspect of my life and gives me an overflow of joy that then flows into the hearts of others.

 The passage goes on (with several other points of encouragement) to verse 28, which says, “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
 I thought these were the only good verses in the Bible.
 They were so good and gave me such hope, I thought they must be the best of all of them!
 I was wrong.
-I hope by the time you’re reading this, you know God.
+I hope and pray by the time you’re reading this, you know God.
 I hope you have seen his works for yourself and know more than I did about God’s love for you and his promises.
 I hope you know him and know that you are not alone.

 That doesn’t mean it’s okay.
 That doesn’t make it better.
 It just means you have to keep going, and you can do that by yourself or with those who love you: God, me, your dad, your siblings, your friends, your community.
-Just as you excitedly invite loved ones to celebrate the good times with us and thank God for the good times, be sure to just as readily invite God and people to experience the bad with you.
+Just as you excitedly invite loved ones to celebrate the good times and thank God for them, be sure to just as readily invite God and people to experience the bad with you.
 I was alone.
 Waiting for you, hoping for you, I felt so desperately alone, but loneliness is not from God.
 Suffering is not from God, but the victory and the glory will be.
 Rest in him.
 Have faith.
 Trust and surrender.
 Goodness will come from this.